Abhiram-who/SQL/README.md

 # Analysis
 ![Top paying roles](assets/Analysis.png)
-*Bar graph visualizing the yearly salary for the top 10 in $*
+*Bar graph visualizing the yearly salary for the Top 10 in $*